aniket-bhadra/realtime-communication-websockets-socketio/README.md

   - When the payment is successful, Razorpay's server needs to notify **your backend**.
   - It sends an HTTP request (webhook) to your backend.
   - Your backend verifies the payment and updates the order status.

+  you can say that when a Razorpay payment is successful, Razorpay sends the payment details and signature to your server’s endpoint.
+This endpoint is referred to as a webhook endpoint.
+A webhook is a process where one server communicates with another server after an event or operation occurs.
+It’s a pattern or mechanism used to send data between servers based on specific events.

+There’s no special syntax or setup required for webhooks, unlike WebSockets, where you need separate code for configuration.
+Webhooks are simply HTTP requests that happen after an event.
+Essentially, a webhook is an API call triggered after an operation.

 #### **Difference Between Polling & Webhooks**